Dxk0ta/project-1/README.md

 (DAY SEVEN)

-Built the instructions modal and finished cleaning the game up!
+Built the instructions modal and finished cleaning the game up.
+Game is now deployed and will be presented tomorrow!

 ## Post Project
 ---